- An eBook featuring excerpts of interviews from The Lead podcast was released by Kendall Hunt Publishing.

 - Cox Institute Director named William S. Morris Chair in News Strategy and Management.

-- The Cox Institute Leaders program becomes the Levin Leaders initiative following a gift pledge from Adam Levin and the Philip and Janice Levin Foundation.
+- The Cox Institute Leaders program became the Levin Leaders initiative following a gift pledge from Adam Levin and the Philip and Janice Levin Foundation.

 - Hosted the 23rd annual Management Seminar for College News Editors (MSCNE).